How to Make Volunteer Newsletters More Interesting

 You own your email list.
 Whoever has opted into your list has given you permission to send them emails. and they are warm to receiving messages from you.

 Almost everyone checks their email daily.
 I have plenty of social media accounts, personally.
 I don’t check them daily.
 I miss most of what’s going on through various platform newsfeeds.
 Out of sight, out of mind!
-But email, it comes to your email inbox and more than likely you’re going to see it.
+But with email, communications arrive directly in your email inbox, and more than likely you’re going to see it.

 If you haven’t yet sent a newsletter to your volunteers, or developed any content that’s focused on volunteers, then you have a few different options when it comes to targeting your newsletter.

 Agency Newsletter – Including a Volunteer Services Section or Column

 First of all, you could include just a volunteer section in your regular agency newsletter.
 The advantage is ui are likely to reach more people and you can reach non-volunteers with messaging about your volunteer opportunities.